arduino/docs-content/content/micropython/03.micropython/modulinos/03.modulino-pixels/modulino-pixels.md

 The goals of this tutorial are:

-- learn how to connect a Modulino to the Arduino Nano ESP32.
+- learn how to connect a Modulino to an Arduino board.
 - learn how to program the Modulino Pixels.

 ## Hardware & Software Needed